Using Écluse: the operator manual

 - Run three registries, not one.
 Give the three

-internal roles distinct backends: a first-party store
+internal roles distinct backends: a first-party store (publication

-(publication target), a public-derived mirror store
+target), a public-derived mirror store (mirror target), and a

-(mirror target), and a pull-through read endpoint that
+pull-through read endpoint that unions both

 - Mint the mirror-write token from the container

 role.
-Set
+Point

-ECLUSE_MOUNTS__NPM__CREDENTIAL_PROVIDER=codeartifactso the worker mints a short-lived write token under the task/instance role instead of carrying a static secret (staticis supported but discouraged).
-Scope that role write-only to the mirror store and keepECLUSE_MOUNTS__NPM__MIRROR_CODE_ARTIFACT_TOKEN_DURATIONshort: it's Écluse's only standing credential and it writes to the trusted store.
-Scope the mirror queue the same way: a job tells the worker to fetch-and-publish, so grant only the serve roleSendMessageand only the workerReceiveMessage/delete.
-Anyone who can write to the queue can force a write to the trusted store. - Let the edge own access; leave
+ECLUSE_MOUNTS__NPM__MIRROR_TARGETat a CodeArtifact endpoint so the worker mints a short-lived token under the task/instance role instead of carrying a static secret.
+Scope that role write-only to the mirror store and keepECLUSE_MOUNTS__NPM__MIRROR_CODE_ARTIFACT_TOKEN_DURATIONshort: it's Écluse's only standing credential and it writes the trusted store.
+Scope the mirror queue the same way, granting only the serve roleSendMessageand only the workerReceiveMessage/DeleteMessage/ChangeMessageVisibility, because anyone who can write the queue can force a write to the trusted store.ChangeMessageVisibilityis load-bearing, not optional: the worker uses it both to hold a long publish and to back a dead-lettered poison message off so it rides your redrive policy to the DLQ; without the grant an over-cap artifact silently churns on the ordinary visibility cadence instead. - Let the edge own access; leave

 outbound, allowing only your upstreams, the mirror target, the advisory